catman85/TermApp-Node-Typesript-Docker-Express/README.md

 ## dev with docker
 # The following command triggers the Dockerfile in the current dir
+# Only reaches the dev stage not the prod.
 docker-compose up

 ## docker in production